 I learned that NVC is very effective for one-on-one relationships but not sufficient for team dynamics.
 It also requires significant effort and learning from the person who wants to incorporate it into their life.

 I believe in democracy at all levels, not just parliamentary democracy.
-My mission is to share the freedom I have learned to feel open and safe in taking care of my needs while honouring the needs of my partner in our relationship.
+My mission is to share the freedom I have learned to feel open and safe in taking care of my needs while honoring the needs of my partner in our relationship.

-I am now coaching individuals, couples and families with the skills to work on their connection by addressing the day to day challenges in ways that dont sound like blame and attack.
+I am now coaching individuals, couples and families with the skills to work on their connection by addressing the day-to-day challenges in ways that don't sound like blame and attack.

 In this enlightening episode, we sit down with 𝐒𝐡𝐚𝐦𝐦𝐢 𝐍𝐚𝐧𝐝𝐚, a 𝐫𝐞𝐥𝐚𝐭𝐢𝐨𝐧𝐬𝐡𝐢𝐩 𝐜𝐨𝐚𝐜𝐡 dedicated to 𝐡𝐞𝐥𝐩𝐢𝐧𝐠 𝐢𝐧𝐝𝐢𝐯𝐢𝐝𝐮𝐚𝐥𝐬 and 𝐟𝐚𝐦𝐢𝐥𝐢𝐞𝐬 𝐛𝐮𝐢𝐥𝐝 𝐚𝐮𝐭𝐡𝐞𝐧𝐭𝐢𝐜 and 𝐜𝐨𝐦𝐩𝐚𝐬𝐬𝐢𝐨𝐧𝐚𝐭𝐞 𝐜𝐨𝐧𝐧𝐞𝐜𝐭𝐢𝐨𝐧𝐬 in their 𝐩𝐚𝐫𝐞𝐧𝐭𝐢𝐧𝐠 and 𝐢𝐧𝐭𝐢𝐦𝐚𝐭𝐞 𝐫𝐞𝐥𝐚𝐭𝐢𝐨𝐧𝐬𝐡𝐢𝐩𝐬.
 Shammi introduces us to the transformative power of 𝐍𝐨𝐧𝐯𝐢𝐨𝐥𝐞𝐧𝐭 𝐂𝐨𝐦𝐦𝐮𝐧𝐢𝐜𝐚𝐭𝐢𝐨𝐧 (𝐍𝐕𝐂), sharing actionable insights and wisdom to 𝐜𝐫𝐞𝐚𝐭𝐞 𝐡𝐚𝐫𝐦𝐨𝐧𝐢𝐨𝐮𝐬 𝐫𝐞𝐥𝐚𝐭𝐢𝐨𝐧𝐬𝐡𝐢𝐩𝐬.